 Do I have to have Lightroom to use these templates?

 To create the Lightroom collages using the Lightroom print presets, you will have to have Lightroom.
-However, I do sell traditional templates for pocket pages in several of these styles.
+However, Katie does sell traditional templates for both of the packs featured here.

 I’m unable to drag and drop my images from the photo bin onto the template.